leiachung41/leiachung41.github.io/Parallax/README.md

 ## How to use?

   - Just scroll a site and you can feel the difference between this [before site](https://leiachung41.github.io/prePF/Parallax/before/index_B4.html).
-The backgound image is not following your scrolling and it is fixed.
+The background image is not following your scrolling and it is fixed.